everplans/codetest/README.md

 ### Filling out the questionnaire

 As an end-user I can view a questionnaire, and fill it out, and submit it.
-The system will record the answers in a persistance store of your choosing. (mySQL, SQLite3, mongoDB, etc.).
+The system will record the answers in a persistance store of your choosing. (mySQL, SQLite3, mongoDB, localstorage in the browser, etc.).

 ### Viewing user answers